Some you'll know but be ready to be surprised at others…

 EUCALYPTUS OIL FOR SKIN AND NAIL FUNGUS

 Not only does eucalyptus oil destroy bacteria but it also kills off fungal spores as well.
-Some of the better-known fungal infections include athlete's foot, jock itch, ringworm, fungus under toenails, and more…
+Some of the better-known fungal infections include athlete's foot, ringworm, fungus under toenails, and more…

 How to use:

 Foot bath: Great for athlete’s foot and toenail infections, soak your feet in bowl of cold water with ½ teaspoon of eucalyptus oil and ½ teaspoon of tea tree essential oil (another hard working anti-fungal).
 Repeat 2-3 times daily.